Senior Lecturer and Computing Facilities in Charge, Department of Economics, The Chinese University of Hong Kong

 Cornell University B.A. cum laude and Distinction in All Subjects 2005

-In Chinese societies where superstition is of paramount importance, vehicle license plates with desirable numbers can fetch for very high prices in auctions.
-Unlike auctions of other valuable items, however, license plates do not get an estimated price before auction.
-In this paper, I propose that the task of predicting plate prices can be viewed as a natural language processing task, because the value of a plate depends on the meaning of each individual character on the plate as well as the semantics.
-I construct a deep recurrent neural network to predict the prices of vehicle license plates in Hong Kong based on the characters on a plate.
-Trained with 13-years of historical auction prices, the deep RNN outperforms previous models by significant margin.
+In Chinese societies, superstition is of paramount importance, and vehicle license plates with desirable numbers can fetch very high prices in auctions.
+Unlike other valuable items, license plates are not allocated an estimated price before auction.
+I propose that the task of predicting plate prices can be viewed as a natural language processing (NLP) task, as the value depends on the meaning of each individual character on the plate and its semantics.
+I construct a deep recurrent neural network (RNN) to predict the prices of vehicle license plates in Hong Kong, based on the characters on a plate.
+I demonstrate the importance of having a deep network and of retraining.
+Evaluated on 13 years of historical auction prices, the deep RNN's predictions can explain over 80 percent of price variations, outperforming previous models by a significant margin.
+I also demonstrate how the model can be extended to become a search engine for plates and to provide estimates of the expected price distribution.

 Recent advance in statistical techniques and computational power have brought new ways to model complex data.
 At the center of these breakthroughs are artificial neural networks (ANN), biologically-inspired models that have been shown to be highly effective in modelling language, speech and image data.
 In this paper, I use simulations to study whether ANN can be used to estimate unobserved effects across a range of different data types.